Dental implants change the way that people live

 Bruxism

 In order for an implant to be successful, the dental implant must remain in position within the bone.
-If dental implants are shifted out of place, they will not reconnect to the bone tissue.
+If implants are shifted out of place, they will not reconnect to the bone tissue.
 As a result, a new implant restoration would be required.
 Since implant patients who grind their teeth at night experience a great deal of bite pressure, it is important for them to wear a mouthguard to protect their dental implants from the bite force of the grinding.

 Jawbone Density

-If your jawbone is too thin to support the placement of traditional dental implants, your dentist may recommend a bone graft or different types of dental implants.
-A bone graft can be performed by adding bone that is harvested from another area of your body, a cadaver or an animal to your existing jawbone.
+If your jawbone is too thin to support the placement of traditional dental implants, your dentist may recommend a bone graft or different types of implants.
+A bone graft can be performed by adding bone that is harvested from another area of your body, a cadaver, or an animal to your existing jawbone.
 If a bone graft is not desired, a mini implant or a zygomatic implant may be appropriate.
 Mini dental implants are smaller in size and require less bone for support.
-Zygomatic dental implants are installed in the cheekbone instead of the bone of the jaw.
-Both types of dental implants can be used in the same manner as traditional implants, including for the support of bridges and dentures.
+Zygomatic implants are installed in the cheekbone instead of the bone of the jaw.
+Both types of implants can be used in the same manner as traditional implants, including for the support of bridges and dentures.

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
 During these consultation visits, your specific needs and considerations will be addressed by Dr. Brazdo or by an oral and maxillofacial surgeon referred by our practice.
 Your questions and concerns are important to us, and our team will work with you very closely to help make your procedure affordable and a success.